WhitewidowScanner/whitewidow/README.md

 #Usage
 `ruby whitewidow.rb -h` Will print the help page

-`ruby whitewidow.rb -e` Will print the examples page
+`ruby whitewidow.rb -hh` Will print the examples page

 `ruby whitewidow.rb -f <path/to/file>` Will run Whitewidow through a file